ichnolab/ichnuino_IDQT/README.md

 ## **Iphone Display Quality Tester**

 ### **Device purpose:**
-Automatic iphone OEM & A/M display white color quality classification on 5 levels
+Automatic iphone OEM & A/M display white color quality classification on 5-levels scale

 ### **How it works:**
-The device detects the brightness and color temperature of the iphone white screen, classifying the display quality on a five-level scale (A/AA/AAA/AAA+/TOP-Q) and showing Kelvin and cd/m2 readings...plus a very cute dynamic emoji with comment!
+The device detects the brightness and color temperature of the iphone white screen, classifying the display quality on a five-levels scale and showing Kelvin and cd/m2 readings...plus a very cute dynamic emoji with comment!
 All of this stuffed togheter with some annoying beeps :)

+### **Features:**
+- real time 5lev-scale Quality classification (A/AA/AAA/AAA+/TOP_Q)
+- Realtime Kelvin&cd/m2 readings
+- Handmade dynamic emoji w/balloon&comment (different for each lev)
+- Buzzer (increasing beeps when higher quality)
+- TestingEngineDB rev_2.1 (>100 OEM&A/M parts tested)
+- Serial data logging of RGBC readings (COMport)
+- Emergency torch (unplug LED pin from sensor to turn/ON, replug to turn/OFF, DON'T USE WHEN TESTING)
+- Adjustable flexible arm with sensor (don't need to push sensor on glass w/finger, just adjust arm's eight)
+- ...already said about the very cute emoji?? yep so that's all, folks!

 ### **Instructions:**
 1. remove any protective glass (if present);